 - You will attend the annual PhD Programme Intensive held in Rotterdam - The Netherlands.
 During this two-week intensive you attend courses, present the progress of your research and receive feedback from supervisors, professors and fellow PhD candidates.

-- You will learn from the best, as the Department of Public Administration at Erasmus University Rotterdam is ranked number 1 in the Shanghai Subject Ranking 2017 and 2018 for Public Administration Rotterdam.
+- You will learn from the best, as the Department of Public Administration at Erasmus University Rotterdam is ranked number one in the Shanghai Subject Ranking 2017 and 2018 for Public Administration Rotterdam.

-- You meet and work with international fellow candidates with different (academic) backgrounds and future carriers (careers?) all over the world.
+- You meet and work with international fellow candidates with different (academic) backgrounds and future careers all over the world.

 - This Off Campus PhD programme started in 1995 and has delivered a total of 31 alumni from 17 different countries.